 Justice at Utah Supreme Court

-Justice Deno Himonas was appointed to the Utah Supreme Court in 2015, after serving as a district court judge.
-He is deeply involved in access-to-justice initiatives and chairs multiple task forces on legal innovation and regulation.
+Justice Deno Himonas was appointed to the Utah Supreme Court in 2015.
+Previously, he served as a district court judge and taught at the S.J.
+Quinney College of Law.
+He is deeply involved in the access-to-justice movement, chairing task forces on licensed paralegal practitioners and online dispute resolution.

 Jameson Dempsey